FindMySchool LogoFindMySchool

 Spirituality is woven into the fabric of the day.
 Prayer times are observed, and the Islamic faith provides the framework for the school's moral compass.
 However, the outlook is outwardly focused.
 The school’s motto, "Nurturing Today’s Young People, Inspiring Tomorrow’s Leaders", drives a commitment to civic duty.
 Students are encouraged to see themselves as future professionals who will contribute to British society.

 The academic metrics are formidable.
-In 2024, the school achieved a Progress 8 score of +2.05, indicating that students make exceptional progress from their primary school starting points.
+In the current 2024-25 / 2025 GCSE dataset, the school has a Progress 8 score of +2.05, indicating that students make exceptional progress from their primary school starting points.

 Attainment is equally impressive.
-The average Attainment 8 score stood at 70.8, significantly above the England average of 45.9.
-In terms of grades, 61% of GCSE entries achieved grades 9-7 (A*-A equivalent), compared to typical England averages.
-The proportion of students achieving grade 5 or above in English and Maths is consistently high.
+The current Attainment 8 score is 72.3.
+For grades, 66.3% of GCSE entries achieved grades 9-7 (A*-A equivalent), and 92.7% of students achieved grade 5 or above in English and Maths.

 England ranks and key metrics (where available)